Silencer (firearms): Baffles and spacers

 Baffles are usually circular metal dividers that separate the expansion chambers.
 Each baffle has a hole in its center to permit the passage of the bullet through the silencer and toward the target.
-The hole is typically at least 1 mm larger than the bullet caliber to minimize the risk of the bullet hitting the baffle, called a baffle strike.
+The hole is typically at least 1mm larger than the bullet caliber to minimize the risk of the bullet hitting the baffle, called a baffle strike.
 Baffles are typically made of stainless steel, aluminum, titanium, or alloys such as Inconel, and are either machined out of solid metal or stamped out of sheet metal.
 A few silencers for low-powered cartridges such as the .22 Long Rifle have successfully used plastic baffles (certain models by Vaime and others).

 There are several unique baffle designs.
 M, K, Z, monolithic core and Ω (Omega) are the most prevalent.
 M-type, an inverted cone, is the crudest.
 K forms slanted obstructions diverging from the sidewalls, creating turbulence across the boreline.
 Z is expensive to machine and includes pockets of dead airspace along the sidewalls which trap expanded gases and hold them thereby lengthening the time that the gases cool before exiting.
 Omega-type baffles form a series of spaced cones drawing gas away from the borderline and incorporate a scalloped mouth creating cross-bore turbulence, which is in turn directed to a "mouse-hole" opening between the baffle stack and sidewall.

 Propellant gas heats and erodes the baffles, causing wear, which is worsened by high rates of fire.
 Aluminum baffles are seldom used with fully automatic weapons because service life is unacceptably short.
 Some modern suppressors using steel or high-temperature alloy baffles can endure extended periods of fully automatic fire without damage.
 The highest-quality rifle suppressors available today have a claimed service life of greater than 30,000 rounds.
 Baffles have not been given any specific angles, a specific size, or weight to meet any standards; they are created on a trial and error basis.

 Spacers separate baffles and keep them aligned at a specified distance from one another inside the silencer.
 Many baffles and spacers are manufactured as a single assembly and several suppressor designs have all the baffles attached together with spacers as a one-piece helical baffle stack.
 Modern baffles are usually carefully shaped to divert the propellant gases effectively into the chambers.
 This shaping can be a slanted flat surface, canted at an angle to the bore, or a conical or otherwise curved surface.
 One popular technique is to have alternating angled surfaces through the stack of baffles.